almaan/stereoscope/README.md

 Epoch : 211  /75000 | Loss : 3.004263E+07 | [                     ]
 ```
-This will create a subfolder named "hippo_1" in the res folder, where all results and data related to this analysis will
+This will create a subfolder named "hippo_1" in the res folder, where all results,logs and data related to this analysis
-be found.
+will eventually be found.

 For more information regarding which arguments and configurations you can make to your analysis use
 ```console
 foo@bar:~$ stereoscope run -h
 ```

-### 3.2 Insepect progress
+### 3.2 Supervising the progress

-Even with a GPU the analysis will take some time to complete, and whilst you have the progress bar show the current
+Even with a GPU the analysis will take some time to complete.
+Whilst the progress bar shows the current
-status of the process - it's also of interest to put this into a broader perspective and look at the progress
+status - it's also of interest to put this into a broader perspective and track the progress
 over time.
 We can do so by the following command :

 ```
 foo@bar:~$ stereoscope progress -lf hippo_1/sc_loss*txt & disown

 ```
-This will open up a matplotlib interactive window, where you can zoom and move around, being updated every 10 seconds where you can see how the loss has
+This will open up a matplotlib interactive window, where you can zoom and move around.
+The plot will be updated every 10
-changed over time.
-By appending ```& disown``` to the command, allows us to still use the terminal and won't kill the job
+seconds where you can see how the loss has changed over time.
+Appending ```& disown``` to the command, allows us to keep
-if we were to exit the shell, if your shell does not support this command you can use ```nohup``` instead (to be put before
+on using the same terminal window and won't kill the job if we were to exit, if your shell does not support
-the command rather than after).
+the ```disown``` command you can try ```nohup``` instead (to be put before the command rather than after).
+Below is just
+an example of what the plot would look like

 ![alt text](https://github.com/almaan/stscpaper/blob/master/imgs/lossprog.png?raw=true "Progress")

-### 4. Inspect Results
+### 4. Inspection of Results

-**4.1 Orienting the of results**
+#### 4.1 Orienting the results

-When the complete analysis is done your res folder should contain the following content
+Upon completeion of the analysis.
+The folder ```res/hippo_1``` folder should contain the following set of files :
 ```console
 foo@bar:~$ ls -1
 logits.2019-10-29090750.880065.tsv